AdamKyle/flare/resources/info/rules/section-1.md

 Do not chat from your kingdom.
 This is not a hard rule, just a bit of advice.
 The only consequence will be people hunting for kingdoms.

 With that said your location in game is shown in chat as X,Y coordinates.
-There is no way to turn this off.
+There are quest items that will turn this off, marking it as */*.

 Last but not least, no auction in chat.
 If you want to sell something go to the [market board]().
+Failure to head this rule can result in being silenced and then, for repeat offenders, banned.

 ## Character Names